cypress-io/cypress-documentation/content/guides/getting-started/devs-vs-users.md

 When testing components, there are two kinds of users: End Users and Developers.

-A good component test covers End User concerns (finding and interacting with elements based on accessible queries and human-readable text) as well as Developer concerns (What is the component's signature?
+When testing components, you should first realize that you have TWO kinds of users: End Users and Developers.
+A good component test covers the concerns of each of these types of users.
+For some examples of common concerns differentiating these users and a recommendation regarding your test audience, keep reading! elements based on accessible queries and human-readable text) as well as Developer concerns (What is the component's signature?
 Does it have any "output" when used in conjunction with other components?).